Back to Reference

 Trainual alternatives: Find the right training tool for your business

 When it comes to onboarding, training, and documentation, choosing the right tool is critical.
-Trainual has been a popular choice, but it’s not the only option out there.
-Exploring Trainual alternatives can help you find a solution that better fits your unique business needs.
-In this article, we’ll discuss the limitations of Trainual, highlight top competitors, and provide insights to help you choose the best training tool for your organization.
+Trainual has been a popular choice, but it's not the only option out there.
+Exploring Trainual alternatives can help you find a solution that better fits your unique business needs, a common challenge given that only 40 percent of companies say their learning strategy is aligned with business goals.
+In this article, we'll discuss the limitations of Trainual, highlight top competitors, and provide insights to help you choose the best training tool for your organization.

 Why consider Trainual alternatives?